AnkitUmredkar/Json_data/README.md

 }
 ```

-- Here the example of Nested List fromat of json data.
+- Here the example of Nested List fromat in json data.

 <h1 align="left"> </h1>